The Best Horror Movies on Netflix

-We lost a couple of brilliant horror movies at the beginning of this month -- it happens every month, as Netflix removes a handful of titles.
-Netflix adds new ones too, and hopefully some of them will be worthy of a watch (this list is confined to titles with high Metacritic scores -- there are so many great horror movies, it prevents it from blowing out).
+We lost a couple of incredible horror movies at the beginning of this month, when Netflix removes and adds a handful of titles.
+The Rental is one of the notable arrivals, starring Dave Franco and Alison Brie.
+Because this list is confined to titles with high Metacritic scores, unfortunately the solid horror flick doesn't make this list (it's still worthy of a watch).

 Scroll down for the best horror movies currently on Netflix.
 Note that some of these are incredibly dark and should be approached with ample caution.